yzjedu/cs151-lab4-caitlin_laure_lab4/algorithm.md

 6. if package = Purple
    1. set the variable price equal to 99.95
    2. ask user how much data they used in GBs as a float
-7. output to user price and GB_data
+7. output to user price
+8. outputGB_data